In London, as in all of the UK, cars drive on the left.

 Charges may apply, including the Congestion Charge.

-All drivers must wear seat belts.
+All drivers and passengers must wear seat belts.

 Car seats are compulsory for children.